Our climate commitment

 These projects - at Swan Bay, Truganina Wetland, and Avalon - will involve working with local communities, citizen scientists, and volunteers.
 At Avalon we are supporting restoration efforts by Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) to protect sites of cultural heritage.

 We can all make a difference, if we do it now.
-Even if you feel as though governments are ignoring the warning signs, itdoesn’t mean the rest of us can’t make a difference.
-We can all vote with our wallets by supporting NGOs and businesses who prioritise the environment; we can all join a climate change group, or even pick up a placard in protest; we can all keep learning and educating ourselves (we helped support 2040 which is an incredibly eye-opening film and good place to start); we can all continue to reduce and reuse in our everyday lives.
+Even if you feel as though governments are ignoring the warning signs, it doesn’t mean the rest of us can’t make a difference.
+We can all vote with our wallets by supporting NGOs and businesses who prioritise the environment; we can all join a climate change group, or even pick up a placard in protest; we can all keep learning and educating ourselves; we can all continue to reduce and reuse in our everyday lives.

 While the issue of climate change might feel overwhelmingly big, we want you to know that solutions do exist.
 But it’s up to us to stand together and embrace those solutions to help save the planet.